ozqf/exercise90/README.md

 ## Random todo list

+### Command Structure
+Move the engine and game to using commands.
+* Commands are stored in double buffers, swapped at the start of a frame.
+* Commands will flow Platform -> App -> Game, with each level choosing what goes down to the level below.
+* Similarly outputs are commands written to an output buffer.
+* The game is 'playing back' commands it is given, either from single player, a server or a recorded demo file.

 ### Bugs or fundamental issues
 * **Calculation of Foward/Up Vectors is wrong (added 2018/4/2)** - This was hacked in someway to make movement work.
 Now needs to be unhacked, as it is preventing the casting of rays out of the camera.
 * **Game requires asset files to launch (added 2018/4/2)** - Some very basic assets should be baked into the code for such early development work.
 Only thing that cannot be procedurally generated is the console char sheet.
 So that first.